ericcee/Flash-CHIP/README.md

 # Flash-CHIP

+Important: This script does not work in a WSL(Windows Linux Subsystem) Enviroment

 Ready to use Flash environment for the C.H.I.P Single Board Computer

 Simplyfies the Flashing Process for the C.H.I.P and PocketC.H.I.P Computer.